Blake Caracella

 Blake Caracella (born 15 March 1977) is a former Australian rules footballer who played in the Australian Football League (AFL).
-He is currently serving as an assistant coach with the Essendon Football Club.
-He is the brother of Craig Caracella.
+He is currently serving as an assistant coach with the Richmond Football Club.

 AFL career

 Essendon

 Selected by Essendon in the 1994 National draft at pick 10, Caracella finally debuted with the Bombers in 1997.
 What had held him back was his lack of bulk—he came to the club weighing only 74 kg—however, he rectified this by pushing his playing weight up to 83 kg prior to his AFL debut.
 Caracella quickly established himself in the side as a skilful small forward/goalsneak, who had patience and poise.
 He earned himself an AFL Rising Star nomination for his work.

 He was a vital part of Essendon's premiership win in 2000, contributing 35 goals for the season.

+Caracella was a late inclusion to represent Australia in the first Test of the two-Test series in the 2000 International Rules Series against Ireland.
+He starred in the first Test, kicking a hat-trick of three-pointers (overs) during the final quarter to help secure a come-from-behind victory, scoring four overs in total.
+He was also among the best players for the second Test, scoring an additional three overs and helping Australia break Ireland's three-match winning streak.
+Caracella returned the next year and scored the only goal for Australia in the first Test as well an over in the same Test.
+He was less impactful in the second Test when Ireland reclaimed the title.

 At the end of 2002, he was controversially traded to the Brisbane Lions.